-- The basic principle is that variable salary is not pensionable.
-An exception is variable salary which combined with other salary is below the ITP ceiling.
-This means for more senior executives, who receive a large portion of the total variable salary, that none of the variable salary is pensionable.
-For the CEO and another two executives, variable salary up to 50% of basic salary is pensionable. - The company's costs for the incentive system comprise the costs for the variable salary and the costs of subsidising the call option programme.
-By hedging the call option programme, the call option programme has otherwise for all programmes which have been exercised up until 2011 provided revenue for Ratos.
-The synthetic option programme means that options are acquired at market price.
-In pace with increased investment in the call option programme, the variable salary ceiling has been raised and the number of employees in the business organisation has risen, so Ratos's costs for the incentive system have increased.
-At the same time, Ratos's market capitalisation and assets under management have increased substantially.
+The company's costs for the incentive system comprise the costs for the variable salary and the costs of subsidising the call option programme.
+By hedging the call option programme, the call option programme in general for all programmes exercised through 2011 provided a revenue for Ratos.
+The synthetic option programme means that options are acquired at a market price.
+In pace with increased investment in the call option programme, the bonus ceiling has been raised and the number of employees has risen, so Ratos's costs for the incentive system have increased.
+At the same time, Ratos's market capitalisation and assets under management have also increased.